sapegin/tamia/Readme.md

 **Block** is an independent entity with some appearance (Stylus).
 You could read more about blocks [on bem.info](http://bem.info/method/definitions/).

-**Component** is a JavaScript (CoffeeScript) class inherited from `Component` base class.
+**Component** is a JavaScript “class” inherited from `tamia.Component` base “class”.
 You could mix blocks and components in any same combination.

 **Module** is combination of block (appearance) and component (behaviour) that can be used on many websites.
 Some modules have only blocks, some modules have default skin that you can disable if you want.